nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 7. `edit 2 n/Amazon Technologies s/Applying`

-   **Expected**: The second internship entry is not edited.
-An error message is displayed in the right UI panel.
-This is because while `Amazon Technologies` is a valid company name, `Applying` is an invalid status.
+   **Expected**: No internship is edited.
+An error message is displayed in the Result Display.

-<div style="page-break-after: always;"></div>
+     This is because `Applying` is an invalid status.

 8. `edit`